communitiesuk/funding-service-design-authenticator/docs/README.md

 It does not strictly operate as a store, however it does use a **redis** instance for temporary storage of session/access related info.

-The long term persistent storage of user data is handled instead by places like the FSD account-store and DLUHC Azure Active Directory (AD) Single Sign-on (SSO) tenant.
+The long term persistent storage of user data is handled instead by the FSD account-store, and DLUHC Azure Active Directory (AD) Single Sign-on (SSO) tenant.

-The reason for merging the two was that the frontend views are mostly just human-readable error messages or user prompts for the backend api endpoints.
+The original reason for combining the two was that the frontend views are mostly just human-readable error messages or user prompts for the backend api endpoints.
 ## Frontend and Backend Directories
 ### Frontend
 The code for the frontend views and endpoints are in the `/frontend` directory.
 These include things like error messages, user authentication state displays and user email input pages.